 Obedience to elders and authority is encouraged in schools and homes and the child who fails to fit in is labeled ‘bad’ or ‘antisocial’- a misfit who needs to be punished because he refuses to conform.

 And if he doesn’t conform, he’s likely to lose the approval of others.

-In this way, society reinforces approval-seeking behaviour as it feeds on the deep-seated human need to belong, to be liked and to be respected by fellow human beings.
+In this way, society reinforces approval-seeking behavior as it feeds on the deep-seated human need to belong, to be liked, and to be respected by fellow human beings.

 You can reason yourself out of approval-seeking behaviour

 For most human behaviour, awareness precedes change.
 If you don’t know why you have a tendency to care what others think of you, you don’t get the power to control, regulate or even override that behaviour.